Coping with traumatic world events

-Whether it’s waking up to the news of a recent attack, or watching terrifying world events unfold before our eyes or on the phones in our hands, many people are finding it increasingly difficult to process the terrible atrocities that seem to be happening more and more frequently these days.
+Whether you’ve woken up to the news of a recent terror attack or watched terrifying world events unfold before your eyes or on the phone in your hand, it’s becoming increasingly difficult to process the terrible atrocities that seem to be happening more and more frequently these days.

 At best, these incidents affect us indirectly and cause temporary distress, such as anxiety, anger, sadness or empathy.
 At worst, traumatic incidents can cause lasting effects such as severe anxiety or even PTSD (post-traumatic stress disorder), which can disrupt our lives to the core.

-Whether or not a person was physically near the traumatic event may not matter – the process in the brain is about the same.
-So it is no surprise that people around the world are having a hard time coping with traumatic events, even if they are indirectly affected by them.
+Whether or not you were physically near the traumatic event when it happened may not matter – the process in the brain is very similar.
+So, it’s no surprise that people around the world are having a hard time coping with traumatic events, even if they are indirectly affected by them.

 How to stay calm